 - Public Holidays

 What to see in South Carolina

-Most of South Carolina's popular attractions can be found along the coast and the majority of visitors don't explore further inland, but for those looking to get off the well-beaten tourist track the interior promises dramatic mountains, mysterious swamps, rolling farmlands and sleepy old towns, best explored by hiring a car and allowing yourself to get a bit lost.
+Most of South Carolina's popular attractions sit along the coast and the majority of visitors don't explore further inland.
+But for those looking to get off the tourist track, the interior promises dramatic mountains, mysterious swamps, rolling farmlands, and sleepy old towns, best explored by hiring a car and allowing yourself to get a bit lost.

 Become our South Carolina Travel Expert

 We are looking for contributors for our South Carolina travel guide.
 If you are a local, a regular traveller to South Carolina or a travel professional with time to contribute and answer occasional forum questions, please contact us.